geoserver/geoserver/doc/en/user/source/community/oauth2/oidc.rst

 .. figure:: images/pkce.png

-   Proof Key of Code Echange
+   Proof Key of Code Exchange

 The setup process is as follows:

 #.
 Setup your OAuth2 OpenID Connect configuration as normal
 #.
 On the OpenID Connect configuration screen (bottom), makes sure "Use PKCE" is checked

-To prevent client side refequest forgery:
+To prevent client side request forgery:

 * **Step 1**: GeoServer will include a ``code_challenge`` during initial authorization code request
 * **Step 2**: GeoServer will include a ``code_verifer`` during the access token request.